PicoPlanetDev/Target-Analysis/README.md

     └───output
 ```

+*Note:* depending on your version of Target Analysis, some folders may not be shown

-**assets** - Do not edit.
+**assets** - Contains icons and tkinter theme.
+Do not edit.

 **data** - Contains output CSV files.
 Clear them manually by deleting them, or by using File -> Clear Data inside the software.
-Files in this folder may be opened in a program such as Excel or Calc.
+Files in this folder may be opened in a program such as Microsoft Excel.
 Files in this folder may be copied to another folder to preserve them for future reference.

 **help** - Contains documentation files.
-Not reccomended to edit anything in this folder, although files in this folder may be manually opened in a programs such as Notepad (TXT) or Photos (PNG).
+Not reccomended to edit anything in this folder, although files in this folder may be manually opened in a programs such as Notepad (.txt) or Photos (.png / .jpg).

 **images** - Put targets that need to be scored here.
 You can set this as your default scanning directory so that the scanner automatically sends them here.

 **images/output** - Do not edit while Target Analysis is running, files inside are automatically overwritten every time a target is scored.
 Files in this folder may be viewed for debugging or verification purposes.
 Files in this folder may be copied to another folder to preserve them for future reference, where they will not be overwritten by Target Analysis.

-### Building to an EXE
-Using pyinstaller, an EXE file can be built for distribution.
-If you only intend to use Target Analysis, this is not necessary.
-See **Installation** for more details.

-This step-by-step is designed for advanced user:
-1. Clone or Download the Target Analysis code
-2. `cd` into the code directory, or open a terminal there
-3. Use `pyi-makespec gui.pyw` to create a SPEC file to customize.
-4. Edit the SPEC file to include every file in the target-analysis directory and all subdirectories as a tuple in datas=[] (not every file is required, but to avoid errors, include every file)
-5. Use `pyinstaller gui.spec` to create the EXE
-6. Zip the entire folder that the EXE is inside of and share it.

-### Developer's note
+# Developer's note

 This is getting to be a pretty long README, thank you for sticking with it all the way down to here!

 I really enjoyed developing Target Analysis (still thinking about the name) and hope that it can be of use to someone.
 If you have anything that you would like to see in the software, please let me know and I will investigate ways to include it.
 Also, I would appreciate it if you sent me any bugs or issues that you have found.
 I would be happy to help sort them out.

 Thanks for using Target Analysis!

-Sigmond Kukla
+\- Sigmond Kukla

-### Copyright, License, and Contact Information
+# Copyright, License, and Contact Information
 ```
 ############################################################
 ## Target Analysis                                        ##